The Eau Claire project is a gold deposit located in Québec, Canada. It is 100% owned by precious metals exploration…

-Cobre Panama is a large copper porphyry deposit located approximately 120km west of Panama City in the Donoso District.
+Cobre Panama is a large copper porphyry deposit located approximately 120km west of Panama City in the Donoso District in Panama.

-The mine, spread across 13,600ha, includes four concessions and is owned by Inmet Mining Corporation through its wholly-owned subsidiary Minera Panamá (MPSA).
-First Quantum Minerals acquired 92.74% of Inmet's shares in April 2013 thereby assuming 80% equity interest in Minera Panamá.
+Spread across 13,600ha, the mine includes four concessions and is owned by Inmet Mining Corporation through its wholly owned subsidiary Minera Panamá (MPSA).
+First Quantum Minerals acquired 92.74% of Inmet’s shares in April 2013 thereby assuming an 80% equity interest in Minera Panamá.

-The average grade of copper is expected to be 0.5% for the initial 10 years and 0.37% for the remaining mine life
+The average grade of copper is expected to be 0.5% for the initial ten years and 0.37% for the remaining mine life.

 Cobre Panama mine reserves